strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 ## Using private registries

-If you want use private registries, before executing the tests you have to create secret with the name `pull-secret` to be able pull image.
+If you want use private registries, before executing the tests you have to create secret with the name `pull-secret` with the container registry credentials to be able pull images.

 ## Use Remote Cluster